canfar/canfarproc/manager/CANFAR-CSV1-FLOW.md

     |
   cloudscheduler V1 (watches condor and starts VMs as needed)
 ```

-# Script descriptions:
+# Script descriptions

-## canfar_submit:
+## `canfar_submit`:

 ### DESCRIPTION:

 A user script for submitting batch jobs.
-A wrapper for canfar_translate_vm, canfar_job_validate and condor_submit.
-Normally a user should use canfar_translate_vm so that the job goes through the web service.
-This script avoids the web service and can submit jobs directly on the head node for testing purposes.
+A wrapper for `canfar_translate_vm`, `canfar_job_validate` and `condor_submit`.
+This script avoids the CANFAR proc web service which does not have enough features, and can submit jobs directly on the head node for testing purposes.

 ### INPUTS:
       JOB_FILE     - HTCondor job submission file